The right to be treated fairly by the law

 Under the Children Act 2001, it’s your right that Gardaí don’t interview you or ask for a written statement, unless your parent/guardian or other adult is in the same room as you.

 Under the Offences against the State Act 1939, it’s your right to be told the reasons why you are under arrest.

 Did you know?

-- Garda Youth Diversion Projects are local community projects that aim to help children move away from behaving in a way that might get them or their friends into trouble with the law.
-These projects are located all over the country.
-In 2013, 10,420 individual children were referred to the Garda Youth Diversion Programme.
-75% of children referred to the Programme were boys and 25% were girls.
+- Garda Youth Diversion Projects are local community projects that support young people aged 12-18 move away from behaving in a way that might get them, or their friends, into trouble with the law.

 - If a young person under 18 is convicted of an offence, they may receive a fine, be placed on probation or, if the offence is serious, sent to a place of detention.